Nadeesha-Tennakoon/Book-Lounge-Wordpress/book_lounge_readme.md

 ## 🗽 Common Issues & Solutions

-1.Database connection error - Ensure db container is running (docker ps) 2.SSL warning - Normal for self-signed certificates; accept warning in browser 3.Port 443 in use - Stop other services using port 443 4.File path issues on Windows - Make sure project folders match paths in docker-compose.yml
+1. Database connection error - Ensure db container is running (docker ps)
+2. SSL warning - Normal for self-signed certificates; accept warning in browser
+3. Port 443 in use - Stop other services using port 443
+4. File path issues on Windows - Make sure project folders match paths in docker-compose.yml

 ---